| Raggiungere

 in inglese, lingua che oramai "quasi" tutti dovremmo

 conoscere, soprattutto i conducenti di autobus turistici.
+IR'E

 BENIRI